Age of consent in North America: El Salvador

 Art.
 164.- El que tuviere acceso carnal por vía vaginal o anal con persona mayor de quince y menor dieciocho años de edad, prevaliéndose de la superioridad originada por cualquier relación, será sancionado con prisión de seis a doce años.

 Approximate translation: Art.
 164. "Anyone who has vaginal or anal intercourse with a person over fifteen and under eighteen years of age, relying on the superiority arising from any relationship, shall be punished with imprisonment from six to twelve years."

 Greenland (Denmark)

 The laws of Denmark, where applicable, apply.
 See Ages of consent in Europe#Denmark.

 Grenada

 The age of consent in Grenada is 16.
-Penalties are 30 years' imprisonment if the victim is less than 14, and 15 years' imprisonment if the victim is 14 to 16 years of age.
+Penalties are 30 years' imprisonment if the victim is less than 14, and 15 years' imprisonment if the victim is 14 or 15 years of age.

 Guadeloupe (France)

 Guatemala

-In Guatemala, the age of consent is 18, regardless of sexual orientation and/or gender.
+In Guatemala, as of 2020, the age of consent is 14, regardless of sexual orientation and/or gender.
 The Law against Sexual Violence, Exploitation, and Trafficking in Persons was passed in February 2009, and provides sentences ranging from 13 to 24 years in prison, depending on the young persons age, for sex with a minor.